greenelab/deep-review/sections/06_discussion.md

 The authors applied their approach to a sentiment analysis task and obtained substantially superior results compared to an attention-based method.

-#### Final thoughts
+#### Future outlook

 While deep learning certainly lags behind most Bayesian models in terms of interpretability, one can safely argue that the interpretability of deep learning is comparable to or exceeds that of many other widely-used machine learning methods such as Random Forests or SVMs.
 While it is possible to obtain importance scores for different inputs in a Random Forest, the same is true for deep learning.
 Similarly, SVMs trained with a nonlinear kernel are not easily interpretable as the use of the kernel means that one does not obtain an explicit weight matrix.
 Finally, it is worth noting that some machine learning methods are less interpretable in practice than one might expect; for example, a linear model trained on heavily engineered features might be difficult to interpret as the input features themselves are difficult to interpret.
 Similarly, a decision tree with many nodes and branches may also be difficult for a human to make sense of.

 There are several directions that might benefit the development of interpretability techniques.
 The first is the introduction of gold-standard benchmarks that different interpretability approaches could be compared against, similar in spirit to how datasets like ImageNet and CIFAR spurred the development of deep learning for computer vision.
-It would also be helpful if the community placed more emphasis on domains outside of computer vision; computer vision is often used as the example application of interpretability methods, but it is arguably not the domain with the most pressing need.
+It would also be helpful if the community placed more emphasis on domains outside of computer vision;
+computer vision is often used as the example application of interpretability methods, but it is arguably not the domain with the most pressing need.
 Finally, closer integration of interpretability approaches with popular deep learning frameworks would make it easier for practitioners to apply and experiment with different approaches to understanding their deep learning models.

 ### Data limitations